keviv30/gilded_rose_refactor/README.md

 Note: the texttest might fail for conjured item as it was initially treating them as a normal item before refactor

+Scopes of improvement:

+- Adding logging to Gilded Rose project is a great idea, especially for tracking the status of items over time.
+- Adding more tests to cover varius scenarios